wessenstam/gts2021-prep/start/start.rst

 .. note::

    You can also use the Windows Tool VM as it has Visual Code installed.
-Just make sure you update it before you install the extensions.
-That way you don't "messup" your laptop.
+You have to deploy it yourself as it is not being deployed by default. **Just make sure you update it before you install the extensions**.
+You can force the update by clicking **Help -> Check for Updates...**.
+If there is an update available the :fa:`gear` icon (bottom of the left pane) will shown a **1**.
+Click it and then click **Install update**.
+In the message that will apear, right bottom corner, Click **Restart** to update VC.
+That way you don't "mess up" your laptop.

 The following resources are needed for the workshop:

-- Visual Code (https://code.visualstudio.com/download).
-After installation of Visual Code, please install the following extensions:
+- Visual Code (VC) (VC can be found in the Tools map on the desktop of the Windows Tools VM.
+If not installed on your laptop: https://code.visualstudio.com/download), please install the following extensions:

   - YAML (https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml)
   - GitLens (https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens)